-How Do I Improve My Chances In Small Claims Court?
+How Do I Increase My Likely Success with a Small Claims Court Case?

 Cases in Small Claims Court proceed much different than is often presumed as what happens in Small Claims Court is far from what is portrayed on television court shows.
 In Ontario, matters in the Small Claims Court are handled with formalities within the process as well as in the courtroom.
 Furthermore, and while some flexibility in the formalities is provided to enable unrepresented persons to conduct a Small Claims Court case, the process can remain quite daunting for the inexperienced.